basilfx/flask-daapserver/README.md

 * `ExampleServer.py` &mdash; Most basic example of a DAAP server.
 * `RevisionServer.py` &mdash; Demonstration of revisioning capabilities.
 * `SoundcloudServer.py` &mdash; Soundcloud server that streams all tracks of a certain users.
 Requires a Client ID and the Soundcloud Python module.

+## Contributing
+Feel free to submit a pull request.
+All pull requests must be made against the `development` branch.
+Python code should follow the PEP-8 conventions and tested (if applicable).

 ## License
 See the `LICENSE` file (MIT license).